Brunner-neutrino-lab/nEXO-3D-Model-Display-Program/README.md

    - Run the main control script: (not finished yet)

 2. **Interacting with the Model**:
-   - The LEDs will display different data sets including muons, ROI background data, and Xenon 137 data.
+   - The LEDs will display different data sets including muons, 2vbb, 0vbb, ROI background data, and Xenon 137 data.
+   - There will be an option to view the data from the inner 1 tonne as well as the inner 2 tonne of the detector.
    - Observe the visualization of the estimated rate of neutrino-less double beta decay and its half-lives.

 ## Acknowledgments